Samsung Galaxy Note 9 review

 The Samsung Galaxy Note 9 release date is August 24, sooner than anyone expected a year ago.
 The Note 8 came out on September 15 in the US and UK last year (September 22 in Australia and Middle East).

 Why the early Note 9 release date?
-The theory is Samsung wanted to rush it out to beat the iPhone 11 and iPhone 9 announcement expected for early September.
+The theory is that Samsung wanted to rush it out to beat the iPhone 11 and iPhone 9 announcement expected in early September.

-Talking of Samsung chief competition, the Note 9 price rivals that of Apple’s handset, rather than undercutting it as we'd hoped.
+Talking of Samsung's chief competition, the Note 9 price rivals that of Apple’s handset, rather than undercutting it as we'd hoped.

 The Note 9 price is $1,000 (£899 / AU$1,499 / AED 3,699) for the phone with 128GB of internal storage and 6GB of RAM, and $1,250 (£1,099 / $AU1,799 / AED 4,599) for 512GB and 8GB of RAM.

 Samsung will sell the phone unlocked in the US on release day, and also through carriers like Verizon, AT&T, Sprint and T-Mobile.
-Pre-orders in the US began on August 10.
+Pre-orders in the US opened on August 10.

 Note 9 colors in the US are Ocean Blue with a yellow S Pen (it also writes in yellow for the ultimate color contrast) and Lavender Purple with a purple pen (which writes in purple digital ink).
-Australian color options have been confirmed as Ocean Blue and Midnight Black.
-Other regions may get Black and Copper colors, we were told by Samsung – colors are region-dependent.
+In the UK it's available in those two colors plus Midnight Black, while the colors for Australia have been confirmed as Ocean Blue and Midnight Black.
+Other regions may get a Copper color, we were told by Samsung – colors are region-dependent.

 New S Pen magic tricks

-Note: Update: We have finalized our Note 9 review, gave it a score, and added a whole page dedicated to camera photos (with comparison shots using other top phone cameras).